 sudo apt-get install ghostscript tesseract-ocr tesseract-ocr-deu tesseract-ocr-eng unpaper unoconv wkhtmltopdf ocrmypdf

-SOLR is used to provide the fulltext search feature.
-This feature can be disabled, so installing SOLR is optional.
-But without it, there is no fulltext search.
+SOLR is a very powerful fulltext search engine and can be used to provide the fulltext search feature.
+This feature is disabled by default, so installing SOLR is optional.

 When installing manually (i.e. not via docker), just install solr and create a core as described in the solr documentation.
 That will provide you with the connection url (the last part is the core name).